theodore-q/s3-bucket-browser/README.md

 ## Extending the task:
 If I were to spend more time, I would the task by adding features such as:
  - Unit tests for individual functions
+ - Remove any hard coded variables such as local host
+ - Add some auth to the backend to secure it
  - Integration tests for API endpoints
  - Auto generating thumbnails
  - The ability to switch bucket in the browser